 What is NUSA

-Neighborhoods, USA is a national non-profit organization committed to building and strengthening neighborhood organizations.
+Neighborhoods, USA (NUSA) is a national, non-profit organization committed to building and strengthening neighborhood organizations.
 Created in 1975 to share information and experiences used to build stronger communities, NUSA continues to encourage networking and information-sharing to facilitate the development of partnerships among neighborhood organizations, government and the private sector for the ultimate goal of strengthening every neighborhood.

 NUSA’s Neighborhood of the Year awards have been presented since 1984 as a collective “thank you” for the hard work of nominated neighborhoods and are the only national awards given on an ongoing basis to neighborhood organizations for their self-help initiatives.
 The Best Neighborhood Program awards are a way for NUSA to recognize outstanding government entities and businesses for their work in improving the quality of life in their communities.